D. M. S. Watson: Professor of Zoology and Comparative Anatomy

 After World War I, Watson returned to academic study and in 1921 he succeeded Hill as the Jodrell Professor of Zoology and Comparative Anatomy and the curator of what is now the Grant Museum of Zoology at UCL.
 He devoted his energy to the development of the Zoology department there and consolidated his position as a respected academician.
 In 1922 he was elected a Fellow of the Royal Society, where he gave the Croonian Lecture in 1924.
 Four years later, he was invited to give the Romanes Lecture at the University of Oxford; he spoke on "Paleontology and the Evolution of Man".

 He was appointed to the British government's Agricultural Research Council in 1931, which involved spending time in the United States where he lectured at Yale University in 1937.
 At the outbreak of World War II he returned to Britain to supervise the evacuation of the UCL Zoology department to Bangor, Wales, and then became Secretary of the Scientific Subcommittee of the Food Policy Committee of the War Cabinet.

 After the war he continued to teach and to travel widely.
 He received many awards and academic honours including the Darwin Medal from the Royal Society, the Linnean Medal from the Linnean Society, the Wollaston Medal from the Geological Society of London, and honorary degrees from many universities in Britain and elsewhere.
 In 1941 Watson was awarded the Mary Clark Thompson Medal from the National Academy of Sciences.

 He was elected an Honorary Fellow of the Royal Society of Edinburgh in 1949 having previously won the Society's Makdougall-Brisbane Prize for the period 1936–38.

 He retired from his chair in 1951, but continued to study and publish at UCL until his full retirement in 1965.
 He was awarded the Linnean Society of London's prestigious Darwin-Wallace Medal in 1958.

 His scientific research, besides his early original work on fossil plants and coal balls, was chiefly concerned with vertebrate palaeontology, especially fossil reptiles.
 He amassed a large collection of fossils from his wide travels to Africa and Spain.

 He died on 23 July 1973 in Midhurst, Surrey.

+Two fossil ray-finned fish, Watsonichthys and Watsonulus (="Watsonia"), are named in his honour.